utk-j/Suade-Backend-Challenge/README.md

 - If deployed publicly, a **reverse proxy** (e.g., Nginx) and **rate limiting** would help prevent abuse.
 - Eventually, the API could be **containerised and hosted on a cloud platform** (AWS, Azure, or GCP) for global accessibility.

+### 6. Data Integrity & File Validation

+- **End-to-end checksum validation** can be added to guarantee file completeness and detect corruption.
+- Compute and store both `upload_sha256` (raw bytes) and `persisted_sha256` (final Parquet).
+- Compare hashes before marking an upload as complete, ensuring no partial writes or truncation.
+- Extend tests to simulate truncated uploads and corrupted files.
+- This would make the ingestion process fully verifiable from client upload to persisted dataset, complementing the current atomic write safety.

 ---

-These improvements would move the project from a robust local prototype to a cloud-ready, scalable backend service — capable of handling higher concurrency, larger datasets, and enterprise-grade security.
+These improvements would take the project from a solid local prototype to a scalable, cloud-ready backend that can handle larger datasets, more users, and stronger security.